NaoY220/cse15l-lab-reports/labReport1.md

 --------

-2. Share an example of using the command with a path to a directory as an argument.
+<b>2.
+Share an example of using the command with a path to a directory as an argument.</b>

         yoshidanaonoMacBook-Pro:~ yoshidanao$ cd /
         yoshidanaonoMacBook-Pro:/ yoshidanao$ ls